InteropIO/finsemble-seed/src/samples/appLauncher/README.md

 ## AppLauncher

 ### Overview
 This is a menu component that will launch other components.
-It filters component based on a "mode" property in the component's config.
+It filters components based on a "mode" property in the component's config.
 This may be revisted in the future.

 ### What it looks like
 ![](./screenshot.png)

 ### Controls used
+The controls used in this component are documented over in our Finsemble React Controls repo:
 * [FinsembleMenu](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleMenu)
 * [FinsembleMenuSection](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleMenuSection)
 * [FinsembleMenuSectionLabel](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleMenuSectionLabel)